KhorehSheitoon/KhorehSheitoon/README.md

-- 👋 Hi, I’m @KhorehSheitoon
+- 👋 Hi, I’m @etemadiii
 - 👀 I’m interested in Software Engineering in the Financial Industry
 - 🌱 I’m currently learning React, Swift, Python.
 Azure
 - 😄 I’m looking to collaborate on